-Split tunneling allows PIA users to set rules to route some software directly through their ISP, bypassing the VPN even when the VPN is on.
-Normally, when you use Private Internet Access, all internet-based connections from your computer are tunneled through our VPN server before being sent to their final destination.
-Split tunneling allows you to choose specific applications to exclude from your PIA VPN connection, thereby allowing them to access the internet from your original IP address instead of a Private Internet Access IP address.
+Normally when you use PIA, all internet traffic from your computer is tunneled through our secure VPN server tunnels.
+Split tunneling for PIA desktop apps allows you to choose specific applications or websites to exclude from your PIA VPN connection, allowing them to access the internet from your original IP address instead of a Private Internet Access IP address.

+Some websites and applications are not VPN-friendly.
 Split tunneling can be useful for anyone that has a specific program that can't be connected via VPN.
-Using split tunneling will allow you to exclude from the VPN apps that may block VPN IP addresses or are sensitive to bandwidth and latency.
+Split tunneling will allow you to exclude the following from the VPN and allow them to operate normally:

 Split tunneling can also be used for nested networks, bypassing the VPN for individual hosts and networks, or even to enable IPv6 for specific hosts and networks.
 It's even possible to use PIA's split tunneling feature to implement a per-app killswitch.

 To use split tunneling with the Private Internet Access desktop clients, follow these steps: